 Why don't all buy to let lenders let you remortgage within six months?

-The reason many buy to let lenders won’t allow you to remortgage within six months stems from the 2008 financial crisis.
-Back then, you could get 100% residential mortgages and 90% LTV buy to let mortgages.
-People would purchase new builds at a discounted price with a minimum (or no) deposit only to remortgage at full market value once their names were on the deeds.
-Essentially, they’d have no money in the property, and all the risk, therefore, sat with the lender.
-As I’m sure you’re aware, many of these properties fell into negative equity during the crash, so when lenders repossessed these properties, all they had were losses.
-As any seasoned mortgage broker or landlord will tell you, mortgage finance became a lot more regulated after that to prevent it from happening again!
+The reason many buy to let lenders won't allow you to remortgage within six months stems from the 2008 financial crisis.
+Back then, you could get 100% residential mortgages, and 90% LTV buy to let mortgages.
+People would purchase new builds at a discounted price with a minimum (or no) deposit, only to remortgage at full market value once their names were on the deeds.
+Essentially, they'd have no money in the property, and all the risk, therefore, sat with the lender.
+As I'm sure you're aware, many of these properties fell into negative equity during the crash, so when repossessed by lenders, all they had were losses.
+As any seasoned mortgage broker or landlord will tell you, mortgage finance became much more regulated to prevent it from happening again.

 How many buy to let lenders don't have a six-month rule?

-There are now 14 buy to let lenders that offer remortgage within six months.
-Unsurprisingly, none of these are High Street lenders, so you’ll need an experienced mortgage broker to access these rates.
+There are now 15 buy-to-let lenders that will offer a remortgage within six months.
+Unsurprisingly, none of these are high street lenders, so you'll need an experienced mortgage broker, ideally with whole-of-market access, to source these rates.

 How is property value calculated for a day one remortgage?

-The majority of lenders that offer day-one remortgages value the property based on how much you paid for it + how much you’ve spent on it, or the open market value, whichever is lower.
-Of course, this doesn’t maximise profits for those of you looking to refurb and let properties.
-I know this can be an incredible frustration to many landlords!
+The majority of lenders that offer day-one remortgages value the property based on how much you paid for it plus how much you've spent on it, or the open market value, whichever is lower.
+Unfortunately, this makes it hard for landlords to maximise their profits on their refurb to let properties.

 Thankfully, some lenders now will revalue at open market value.
-As long as your required loan amount does not exceed your cost of purchase and refurbishment works, they’re happy to do this.
-This means you can usually borrow more on the same property, bonus!
+As long as your required loan amount does not exceed your cost of purchase and refurbishment works, they're happy to do this.
+This means you can usually borrow more on the same property, which is a bonus!

-If you think a day-one remortgage might be an option for you or would like to know more about how it could benefit you, do give me a call on 01732 471602 or email me firstname.lastname@example.org, and I’ll be more than happy to talk you through the details and see what options there are for you.
+If you think a day-one remortgage might be an option for you or would like to know more about how it could benefit you, do give us a call on 0345 345 6788 or submit an enquiry, and one of our expert brokers will be more than happy to talk you through the details and see what options there are for you.